Sos-b0ss/Info_Sec-Cloud-Elk_Azure/README.md

 This will allow you to make sure you have proper connectivity to the Virtual Machine still, and you can try to ping public domains to verify it is not publicly available.
 (because you want to make it so that only your public IP is white-listed on your Azure Security group.)

-Now you will open your browser on a device connected to that white-listed public IP and navigate to the webaddress:
+Now you will open your browser on a device connected to that white-listed public IP and navigate to the web-address:
 - http://[your.VM.IP]:5601/app/kibana

 From this page you will be able to use test whether your webapp is properly configured, ported and accessable from your ELK VM.